-If you want crisp-skinned potatoes, reduce the heat at the second baking to about 350 F. The baking time will be a little bit longer than 1 hour, but slow baking makes the potatoes crispier and tastier.
+If you want crisp-skinned potatoes, reduce the heat for the second baking to about 350°F. The baking time will be a little bit longer than 1 hour, but slow baking makes the potatoes crispier and tastier.

 Toppings for Twice Baked Potatoes Recipe

-Twice baked potatoes recipe is something that we are glad to have at any weeknight dinner.
-They have everything we love: fluffy mashed potatoes, melty cheese, and the possibility is possible.
+Baked potatoes are something that we are glad to have at any weeknight dinner.
+They have everything we love: fluffy mashed potatoes, melty cheese, and the possibility to add all sorts.

 The potato flesh is scooped out to become the base for your filling.
-We can choose everything we want to go inside this crispy potatoes, and here are some suggestions:
+You can choose everything you want to go inside these crispy potatoes, and here are some suggestions:

 It’s a classic topping for many reasons.
-Top cheese on your potatoes at the end of baking time, and let it melt.
-Cheddar or velveeta both work well in this recipe.
+Top your potatoes with cheese towards the end of baking time, and let it melt.
+Cheddar also works well in this recipe.

 2. Sour Cream

-Broccoli adds a nice crunshiness to your dish.
-Plus it’s also a healthy dose that we all need.
+Broccoli adds a nice crunchiness to your dish.
+Plus it’s also a healthy dose of nutrients that we all need.

 Can You Freeze Baked Potatoes

 Sure you can.
-Once your potatoes are cool down completely at room temperature.
-You should store them in a ziplock bag and keep them in the freezer up to two months.
+Once your potatoes are cooled down completely to room temperature.
+You should store them in a ziplock bag or freezer safe container and keep them in the freezer for up to two months.

-Whenever you need to use them, I simply bake them in the oven again.
+Whenever you need to use them, simply thaw them in the refrigerator overnight and bake them in the oven again.

 In the microwave: this is the quickest way but it can dry out potatoes.
 To prevent that, cover each potato with a damp paper towel.
 Place potatoes in the microwave and heat for about 2 minutes.